stefankarlsson1230/Lexicon-01-CSharp-Basics-Assignment-1/README.md

 Display today’s date in different date formats.
 Also display tomorrows date and yesterday’s date using short date format.

 ## Exercise 5
-A) Add any two integer numbers and store the sum result in a variable of type double.
+a) Add any two integer numbers and store the sum result in a variable of type double.
-B) Add any two decimal numbers (use variables of type double) and store the sum result in a variable of type integer.
+b) Add any two decimal numbers (use variables of type double) and store the sum result in a variable of type integer.
 If you get any error try to resolve it.
-C) Store an even number and an odd number in two different integer variables.
+c) Store an even number and an odd number in two different integer variables.
 Divide odd number by even number and display an accurate result.

-#### MATHEMATICAL OPERATORS
+## MATHEMATICAL OPERATORS
 C# uses the standard order of operations to do calculations so (), *, / and % (modulo) has priority over + and -.
 When dividing integers in c#, this is done with integer division.
 This means 10 / 3 will yield the result 3, instead of 3.333… as you might expect.
 This is due to that 10 is divisible 3 whole times with 3 with the rest of 1 which will be thrown away.
 To get the rest, use the modulo operator like int rest = 10 % 3; which yields back 1.